phirecc/wgnord/README.md

 ## Extra
 This script includes a "kill-switch" because of the way wg-quick works.
 Connections will typically stay alive for multiple days, but if it dies you can reconnect by running another connect command.

-From time to time (weekly or so) NordVPN invalidates server credentials, which causes connections to fail.
-Run `sudo wgnord get_credentials` to load new ones.

 ## Note
 This third-party project is in no way affiliated with NordVPN.